gwulfs/WebProgramming/notes/class_outlines.md

   * Further application of this course => Wearables (COMP 50)
     * See how Chris Gregg, Kate Wasynczuk, and Raewyn Duvall designed the course: https://docs.google.com/presentation/d/14vuu3Jc54vGYdguF4wE4pChx6nB87dZEOVXxRjd38Mg/edit?usp=sharing
 * What's the point....
-  * Of looking things up via Google, Stack Overflow => **take responsibility of your own learning, develop intellectual curiosity**
+  * Of looking things up via Google, Stack Overflow => **take responsibility of your own learning, develop intellectual curiosity.
+If you can't do these things, then perhaps CS is not for you as they are basic skills necessary for higher level courses (e.g., COMP 105, see http://www.cs.tufts.edu/comp/105/notes.html#toc15)***
   * Of ask questions, asking for help => **ditto and _"knowing how to ask for help is the key to survival"_ --Alva Couch**
   * Of making you write READMEs for every lab and assignment, Assignment 4 => **writing skills**
   * Of me providing you readings that may go over your head => **get out of your comfort zone**